BCLab-UNM/Swarmathon-Robot/Swarmie User Manual.md

 ### 3. Running Swarmathon-ROS on a Swarmie

 Disconnect the keyboard, mouse, and monitor from your robot and place it on a large, flat surface.
-Ensure that the the motors are now turned on (the red switch is up), and that the NUC is on.
+Ensure that the motors are now turned on (the red switch is up), and that the NUC is on.
 To start the ROS base code on the robot, follow the directions below:

 1. Using another Ubuntu machine that is connected to the same WLAN as your robot, and that has the Swarmathon-ROS code base installed, follow the **hosts** file setup from Section 2 to ensure that your robot's IP address and hostname have been added to your Ubuntu machine's **hosts** file.